European Travel Commission: 2000s–2020s

-Current Activities
+Current activities

 The promotion of Europe as a tourist destination continues to be the ETC's flagship activity.
 In 2019, ETC launched a new marketing strategy, Horizon 2022, moving from a traditional geographic segmentation to a cross-market thematic promotional approach.
 Instead of presenting Europe as a sum of destinations, the new strategy promotes the continent as a sum of experiences and interests in multiple destinations around the continent.

 Market intelligence underpins ETC's marketing strategies and services.
-ETC's analysis of tourism market trends and relevant outbound markets aim to help the organisation and its members to understand the business environment, detect growth opportunities and formulate suitable promotional strategies.
-In research ETC collaborates with the United Nations World Tourism Organization (UNWTO), World Travel and Tourism Council (WTTC), European Tourism Association (ETOA), Eurail Group G.I.E, International Air Transport Association (IATA), TourMIS, Tourism Economics, STR, ForwardKeys, Amadeus, and others.
+ETC's analysis of tourism market trends and relevant outbound markets aim to help the organization and its members to understand the business environment, detect growth opportunities and formulate suitable promotional strategies.
+In research ETC collaborates with the United Nations World Tourism Organisation (UNWTO), World Travel and Tourism Council (WTTC), European Tourism Association (ETOA), Eurail Group G.I.E, International Air Transport Association (IATA), TourMIS, Tourism Economics, STR, ForwardKeys, Amadeus, and others.

 ETC continues to be an advocate for the freedom to travel and for the recognition of tourism as an essential sector of the economy.
 Sustainability, visa facilitation and connectivity currently constitute the triple focus of ETC's advocacy work.
-ETC currently holds the Chairmanship and Secretariat of the Tourism Manifesto, launched in 2015 and supported by over 50 public and private stakeholders from the tourism sector.
-The Manifesto highlights the key EU policy priorities for the sector on topics ranging from skills and qualifications to sustainability and competitiveness of Europe's tourism.

 ETC and the European Commission have established a long-term strategic partnership in promoting Destination Europe.
 In 2011, ETC and the European Commission agreed to work jointly to maintain Europe's position as the world's leading tourist destination by promoting the Destination Europe brand and supporting the sustainable competitive development of the sector.
-Since 2012, the European Commission has entrusted ETC with yearly ad hoc grants for the implementation of a programme of promotional actions aimed at bringing new visitors from targeted third countries to Europe.
+Since 2012, the European Commission has entrusted ETC with yearly ad hoc grants for the implementation of a program of promotional actions aimed at bringing new visitors from targeted third countries to Europe.
 In 2017, ETC was designated as the official strategic partner of the European Commission for the implementation of the promotional activities in the framework of the 2018 EU-China Tourism Year.
 Additionally, ETC collaborates with other EU institutions such as the European Parliament in its efforts to further advance tourism policies at EU level.

+There are two other relevant activities that ETC is currently implementing: the Climate Action Plan and the Rail Tourism Awards.

+Climate Action Plan

+ETC has launched its Climate Action Plan with the aim of addressing the urgency of climate action, halving emissions generated by ETC's operations, as well as supporting engagement in climate action among its member National Tourism Organisations (NTOs), and leading the way for tourism stakeholders in Europe.

+As a signatory of the Glasgow Declaration on Climate Action in Tourism since 2022, ETC is also committed to building a consistent carbon reduction strategy and amplifying climate action by actively supporting ETC member National Tourism Organisations (NTOs) to commit to Net Zero.

+Rail Tourism Awards

+Since 2021, ETC has been partnering up with Eurail to organise the yearly competition to award marketing campaigns which promote train travel as a sustainable tourism model across Europe.